177B Blackstock Road , N5 2LL

 WLC Rank : 98

 Glass from : £ 6 (125 ml)

-“There’s been more plate smashing since I’ve been here,” jokes Top Cuvée’s founder, Brodie Meah of the former Greek restaurant he transformed into a buzzing wine bar with make-up artist wife Erin and her handy father who welded the bases for marble tables, as well as creative co-founders, Max and Noel Venning of the acclaimed Three Sheets bar in Dalston.
+“None of us ever worked anywhere with such a friendly customer base,” says Top Cuvée’s co-founder, Brodie Meah of the clientele at the bijou, former Greek restaurant.
+This he transformed into a buzzing wine bar with make-up artist wife, Erin and her handy father who welded the tall tables, as well as co-founders, Max and Noel Venning of the acclaimed Three Sheets bar, Dalston.

-Meah, from North Wales, cut his teeth in many of Manchester’s cocktail bars, including his own rum bar, before helping launch Dinner by Heston Blumenthal in Melbourne, a city with “a big coffee culture” which, going by the Dark Arts roasters he uses at Top Cuvée, he clearly cares about.
+Meah, from North Wales, cut his teeth in Manchester’s cocktail bars, founding a rum bar, before helping launch Dinner by Heston Blumenthal, Melbourne (RIP), a city with “a big coffee culture” which, going by the Assembly blend at Top Cuvée, he dearly cares about.

 By Douglas Blyde.